bitzhuwei/CSharpGL/CSharpGL/readme.md

 ## v1.0.1.0:
 1. Only pickable Renderer check if position buffer's DataSize is 3.
 2. Adjust camera's default settings.
-3. OneIndexBufferPtr can controls the first element to be rendered.
+3. OneIndexBuffer can controls the first element to be rendered.

 ## v1.0.0.9:
 1. supports picking of point, line and basic geometry(triangle, quad, polygon) from any kind of OneIndexRenderer or ZeroIndexRenderer.